API

 Implementation of traditional moment-map methods.
 See the CASA documentation for more information.

-bettermoments.methods.collapse_zeroth(velax, data, rms)
+bettermoments.methods.collapse_zeroth(velax, data, rms, acf=None)

 Collapses the cube by integrating along the spectral axis.
 It will return the integrated intensity along the spectral axis, M0, and the associated uncertainty, dM0.
 Following Teague (2019) these are calculated by,